persalys/persalys/python/doc/developer_manual/validation/validation.rst

       - Indices tab :

         - can not zoom the plot
-        - Total indices and Interactions are associated with a warning icon with Tooltip
         - Click on the 2 last sections headers of the table :

           - the table values are sorted